bahrus/xtal-element/README.md

 **NB**:  Major changes in progress.

-xtal-element provides a handful of utility functions for creating web components.
+xtal-element provides an opinionated "pattern" for creating a web component.
+It does this by providing a handful of utility functions which facilitate the process.

 The great thing about web components is that they are the web equivalent of Martin Luther King's "I have a dream" speech.
 Little web components built with tagged template literals can connect with little web components built with Elm, and web components will be judged by the content they provide, rather than superficial internal technical library choices.

 xtal-element adopts a number of "opinions" that may be best suited for some types of components / scenarios / developer preferences, but not everything.

 For example, an interesting duality paradox that has existed for a number of years has been between OOP vs functional programming.
 Efforts to "embrace the duality paradox" like Scala and F# always appealed to me.
 The "hooks" initiative adds an interesting twist to the debate, and might strike the right balance for some types of components.
 Evidently, the result has been less boilerplate code, which can only be good.
 Perhaps the learning curve is lower as well, and that's great.

 xtal-element, though, embraces the duality paradox in a slightly different way.
-It promotes sticking with classes as far as holding state (and has no issues with business logic using methods, inheritance, etc.).
+It promotes sticking with classes as far as holding state (and has no issues with users of the utility functions also implement their business logic using methods, inheritance, etc.).
 But xtal-element avoids mix-ins and base classes, as they will only get in the way of the developer's ability to create their own class hierarchy.
 It borrows some ideas from Rust and Python.

 xtal-element's utility functions, then, are served à la carte, meaning you can pick and choose exactly what you want to use, and not incur any costs from "bundling" unused features unnecessarily into a mixin or base class.
 The cost of this freedom is a little more boilerplate, more "primitives" to contend with.
 But if a class of components will all use the same features, a base class can always be constructed, that hides the boilerplate.